MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-09-privatecluster.md

 ### Deploy the sample application

 - Deploy an Azure SQL Database.
-- Deploy the API and Web containers, expose them over an ingress controller (consider the Application Gateway Ingress Controller, although it is not required).
+- Deploy the API and Web containers, expose them over an ingress controller.
 - Make sure the links in the section `Direct access to API` of the web page exposed by the Web container are working, as well as the links in the Web menu bar (`Info`, `HTML Healthcheck`, `PHPinfo`, etc)

 ## Success Criteria